mesosphere/dcos-docs-site/pages/1.13/administering-clusters/package-registry/index.md

 dcos registry activate
 ```

-The `registry activate` command uses the default options which is **NOT recommended** if you are installing in prod environments.
-Please read through the rest of the sections to creation an options file and then you can activate the package registry by executing:
+The `registry activate` command uses the default options which is **NOT** recommended if you are installing in production environments.
+Please read through the rest of the sections to create an options file and then you can activate the package registry by executing:

 ```bash
 dcos registry activate --options=<custom-options-file>